 A. Feeling changes in your temperature.
 Fevers can make people feel hot or cold, Cutler says.

 You might feel and look flushed or shiver, both of which indicate that your body is trying to lower your temperature.
-When trying to diagnose fever without a thermometer, people often touch their foreheads.
+When trying to diagnose a fever without a thermometer, people often touch their foreheads.

 Q. Can I use a food thermometer to check my temperature?